jspinoza3/2azerons/README.txt

 At the heart of your ability to customize 2azerons, is the ability to associate custom handlers with buttons and chording groups (groups of buttons that can be pressed in various combinations).
 There are many different types of handlers (listed in this section below), and each one is called at a specific time in relation to the user's press, hold, and release of buttons.
 - These handles are defined using autohotkey code.
 What happens inside of handlers is entirely up to you.
 Send keystrokes, change variables, gui manipulations, etc...
 - You define these handlers as methods of behaviour paradigms as detailed in the sections below.
-- When these handlers are called is determined by the state machines shown in the diagram linked here: https://docs.google.com/drawings/d/1cXL_eKtvFOJAiGCwTwez9lKrTEyWbkvl_wkg0dDBrS4/
+- When these handlers are called is determined by the state machines depicted in:
+\customization\stateMachines.ahk
+or online at:
+https://docs.google.com/drawings/d/1cXL_eKtvFOJAiGCwTwez9lKrTEyWbkvl_wkg0dDBrS4/

 These 9 handlers can be used for stand alone buttons and chording groups: